box/developer.box.com/content/guides/metadata/5-queries/6-indexes.md

 ## Get list of created indices

-A obtain a list of indices created for a given metadata template and scope, use the [list metadata query indices][mdq-get-indices] endpoint.
+To obtain a list of indices created for a given metadata template and scope, use the [list metadata query indices][mdq-get-indices] endpoint.

 When making a request to the endpoint, supply the scope of the template (either